dsaw/MyCodingDocs/Python/PythonDocsTut.md

 		* #### Class and static methods
 			* Class method is defined with first argument as `cls` instead of `self`.
 The class type is passed in.
 			* Class method is common to the whole class type.
 It can be called `classanme.classmethod()` and cannot modify any instance variables.
+			* Static methods are used to perform work that is related to the class.
+It does not require the class nor the instance.
+			* Examples of static methods includes setting environment variables, changing attributes in another class etc.

 * ### Virtual environment
 	* A virtual environment is a self-contained directory tree with a Python installation and its own packages for a project.